erasmus-without-paper/ewp-specs-api-omobilities/README.md

 **4.**

-* Nomination has been accepted by the receiving HEI, and all initial formalities have been settled.
+* Nomination has been approved by the receiving HEI, and all initial formalities have been settled.
 Student is about to leave for R. Suddenly, student or S wants to cancel the mobility.

   Initial state: